gneissone/vivo-docker2/README.md

 ## VIVO Development

 You can use these same containers to develop a local VIVO installation.
-In this case, your `docker-compose.yml` file would only contain the `solr` and the `mariadb` images.
+In this case, your `docker-compose.yml` file would only contain the `solr` image.
 You can then connect to these images with your local setup.

 1. Install VIVO as usual, with the following changes to `runtime.properties`:
    ```